Come Over When You're Sober, Pt. 2

 Come Over When You're Sober, Pt.
 2 (often shortened to COWYS Pt.
-2) is the second and final studio album by American recording artist Lil Peep.
+2) is the second studio album by American rapper Lil Peep.
 It was released on November 9, 2018, by AUTNMY through Columbia Records.
 An emo rap album, Come Over When You're Sober, Pt.
 2 is a sequel to Come Over When You're Sober, Pt.
 1, and contains similar themes about topics such as cocaine and drug use, depression, suicide, and relationships, delivered through deadpan vocals and alternative rock inspired compositions.

-Demos for Come Over When You're Sober, Pt.
-2 were recorded by Peep at the same time as Come Over When You're Sober, Pt.
+Demos for Pt.
+2 were recorded by Peep at the same time as Pt.
 1, and the lyrics that Peep wrote were inspired by contemporary events and personal grievances.
 After the acquisition of these demos by Columbia Records, production started posthumously with trio IIVI and longtime partner Smokeasac returning.
-Peep's mom, Liza Womack, was involved in the production process, and spoke at a Columbia-hosted listening party to promote the album.
+Peep's mother, Liza Womack, was involved in the production process, and spoke at a Columbia-hosted listening party to promote the album.

 As his first posthumous release, Come Over When You're Sober, Pt.
-2 comes after Lil Peep died from a drug overdose months after the release of Come Over When You're Sober, Pt.
+2 comes after Lil Peep died from a drug overdose months after the release of Pt.
 1. The album debuted at number four on the US Billboard 200, selling over 81,000 album-equivalent units in its first week of sales.
-The album received generally positive reviews from music critics, who praised its production and lyricism and noted its significance to Generation Z. The album produced five singles, including "Falling Down" with fellow emo rapper XXXTentacion.
+The album received generally positive reviews from music critics, who praised its production and lyricism and noted its significance to Generation Z. The album produced five singles, the lead being "Falling Down" with fellow late American emo rapper XXXTentacion, who was murdered outside a motorcycle dealership in June 2018, three months before the lead single's release.